thinktecture/relayserver/docs/deployment.md

   This component is the connector part and needs to be installed at every on-premises location (_Tenant_).
 The connector can be run as docker container and also be scaled up.
 Multiple concurrent connectors for the same tenant will automatically load-balance requests between them and also keep a tenant connected when one connector fails.
-  You can, however, also install the connector as a Windows service or linux daemon.
+  You can, however, also install the connector as a Windows service or Linux daemon.

   Configuration:
   * Provide the URL to the RelayServer